fedotovdanil570/labelatory/README.md

 * service.<service_name> (e.g. service.github) - contains "token" for communication with API of the service and "secret" for work with webhooks.
   - token - access token.
   - secret - defines a webhook secret for repo.
+  - host (optional) - defines the instance for gitlab case (ex. "gitlab.company.com").
+If host key is not defined, the default "gitlab.com" is used.

 Labels settings are stored in configuration files.
 The example of such a file is below: